1:1 Technology Program

 What is the cost for repair/replacement of the device?

-The student will need to purchase another charger from the District or we will provide a list of acceptable chargers that the family can purchase from a retailer.
+The student will need to purchase another charger from the District or purchase a USB-C 65 W AC Adapter with 1 meter Power Cord from Amazon

 Internet Safety and Digital Citizenship